-Delicious in Italian dishes, salads and pesto, and Thai recipes, it is easy to grow basil from seed.
-You can either grow basil indoors in a sunny spot, in a pot on the patio where you can enjoy its lovely aroma as you brush past it, or among the vegetables in a vegetable patch.
+Basil is an excellent choice if you're growing herbs indoors in a sunny spot, but you can also grow basil outdoors in a pot on the patio as a herb planter idea, where you can enjoy its lovely aroma as you brush past it, or among the vegetables in a vegetable patch.

-If you sow basil seeds successionally from spring you can ensure you have a continuous supply of the delicious leaves to use for cooking into winter.
+If you sow basil seeds successionally from spring as part of your vegetable garden ideas, you can enjoy a continuous supply of different leaves for use in cooking for much of the year.

 How to grow basil indoors